landnthrn/File-Launch-Sequencer/README.md

 **A Windows batch script and Command Prompt UI that let's you create, save, run customized auto open sequences**

 ## Main Purposes:
-Open a sequence of applications/any file types in a custom sequence or order
+Open a sequence of files or applications automatically

 Opening project files for software that allows you to have multiple projects open at once, but doesn't allow you to actually open multiple projects at once.